-Written quotations
+Written quotations(Database)

-- 22. The conditions for the procurement of goods or services through written quotations from the value exceeding R2001 to R 29 999.99, are as follows: - (a) Three(3) written quotations must be obtained from at least from providers whose names appear on the list of accredited prospective providers of the municipality.
-Preference should be given to providers within Lepelle Nkumpi Municipality.
+22. The conditions for the procurement of goods or services through written quotations from the value exceeding R2001 to R 29 999.99, are as follows:

+- (a) Three(3) written quotations must be obtained from at least from providers whose names appear on the list of accredited prospective providers of the municipality.
+Preference should be given to providers within Lepelle - Nkumpi Municipality.
 If a service or goods required is to be rendered or delivered in a specific ward, quotations must be sourced out from that Ward.
-If quotations are obtained from providers who are not listed, such providers must meet the listing criteria set out in paragraph 19(7) of this Policy and the reasons for the usage of quotations of such providers must be forwarded to the Supply Chain Manager or the Chief Financial Officer for approval, depending on the delegations in paragraph 17 of this Policy; - (b) providers must be requested to submit such quotations in writing; - (c) if it is not possible to obtain at least three written quotations on purchases from R2 001 to R29 999.99 the reasons must be recorded and forwarded to the Supply Chain Manager for approval and reported monthly to the Chief Financial Officer . - (d) the names of the potential service providers requested to provide such quotations must appear on the supplier database of Lepelle -Nkumpi local Municipality. - (e) In sourcing out of three quotations for the purchases mentioned in section 21 of this policy, there are exceptions in cases where training/meetings / workshops/seminars/ are held at a specific venue.
-The exceptions to the three - quotation system are classified as follows: - (i) accommodation - (ii) training - (iii) Workshop, conferences, seminars and meetings - (iv) Emergency situations - (v) Sole Supplier - (vi) Strip and Quote
+If quotations are obtained from providers who are not listed, such providers must meet the listing criteria set out in paragraph 19(7) of this Policy and the reasons for the usage of quotations of such providers must be forwarded to the Supply Chain Manager for approval, depending on the delegations in paragraph 17 of this Policy; - (b) providers must be requested to submit such quotations in writing; - (c) if it is not possible to obtain at least three written quotations on purchases from $\underline{R2}$ 001 to R29 999.99 the reasons must be recorded and forwarded to the Accounting Officer for approval. - (d) the names of the potential service providers requested to provide such quotations must appear on the supplier database of Lepelle -Nkumpi local Municipality.

-Formal written price quotations
+Formal written price quotations (Seven Days)

-- 22. (1) The conditions for the procurement of goods or services through formal written price quotations from R 30 000 00 purchases to R199 999-99, are as follows: - (a) Quotations must be advertised for at least seven days on LNM website, its notice boards and any other media where it is deemed necessary.
+(1) The conditions for the procurement of goods or services through formal written price quotations from R 30 000 - 00 purchases to R199 999-99, are as follows:

+(a) Quotations must be advertised for at least seven days on LNM website, its notice boards and at least one newspaper circulating locally.

-(b) if it is not possible to obtain at least three quotations for quotations with a transaction value of R2 000 to R1 99 999.99, the reasons must be forwarded to the Chief Financial Officer for recommendations and approval to the accounting officer and such deviations be reported on a quarterly basis to the Accounting Officer.
+(b) if it is not possible to advertise for quotations on notice boards, newspaper and website, with a transaction value of R2 000 to R1 99 999.99, the reasons must be forwarded to the Chief Financial Officer for recommendations and approval to the Accounting Officer and such deviations be reported on a quarterly basis to Council.